Grace-Solutions/Docker-Swarm-Cluster-Configuration-Service/README.md

 The deployer uses **parallel SSH sessions** for maximum performance:
 - All nodes are configured **simultaneously** using goroutines
 - Each node gets its own SSH connection from the pool
-- Operations like dependency installation, overlay setup, and GlusterFS configuration run in parallel
+- Operations like dependency installation, overlay setup, and storage configuration run in parallel
 - This dramatically reduces deployment time for large clusters

 The SSH pool (`internal/ssh/pool.go`) manages connections efficiently: